beyond-all-reason/BYAR-Chobby/README.md

 2. This allows you to ctrl+shift+f to find any text in all of chobby, useful
 3. Do NOT try to edit anything in Chobby.sdd!
 If you want to edit something in Chobby.sdd that is not overwritten by the mutator BYAR-Chobby (e.g. does not exist in BYAR-Chobby.sdd), then copy it over to BYAR-Chobby.sdd first and commit it (so we have a baseline).
 4. Open infolog.txt in notepad++ or anything to grep for errors.

+## How to make new launcher releases:

+1. Modify a file in the `dist_cfg` folder (https://github.com/beyond-all-reason/BYAR-Chobby/tree/master/dist_cfg) on the `master` branch to trigger a launcher build.
+It should start a new action here: https://github.com/beyond-all-reason/BYAR-Chobby/actions
+2. Wait until the build **completely** finishes (the action should be green and have a check), otherwise you might create an incomplete release.
+3. Make a release by finding the latest Draft here https://github.com/beyond-all-reason/BYAR-Chobby/releases , open it, click `Edit draft` and then `Publish Release`